1st Grade Enrichment Program

 Lower School Science Teacher (and beach enthusiast), Chaim Sandler, or Mr. S, is excited to share his love for engineering and explore this amazing field of study with students at SAR.

-What does it take?
-What materials work in building?
+What does it take to build a room?
+What materials work?
 How do you create strong support?
 How do you make a room fun, relaxing, exciting for a child, a dog, an athlete, a shoe shopper?
 What about a particular place makes you want to go back again and again?
 Let’s explore design, color theory, and marketing to understand what makes a space or structure work for different people and different needs.
-Meet a designer and engineer to consider how decisions are made, from materials used to placement of items in a space.
-Visit some interesting spaces in our community to experience the impact of those choices in action.
-Build a room of your own to reflect your understanding of planning for a particular person or particular purpose.
+Consider how decisions are made including which materials and where items are placed in a space.
+Do you think children and adults would build a playground the same way?
+Why or why not?
+Let’s build a room that reflects understanding planning for a particular person or particular purpose.
 Let’s have fun and “Construct-A-Room!”

 Facilitator: Rena Karol